rapid7/insightconnect-plugins/plugins/mimecast/help.md

 # Version History

+* 5.0.1 - Add Sandbox availability in region
 * 5.0.0 - Update SDK version | Add new action Get Audit Events | Add unit tests for all actions | Update error handling for all action | Create separate class for API communication | Add base URL of API for plugin
 * 4.1.2 - Fix bug in connection test where it could succeed when an empty response was returned
 * 4.1.1 - Fix bug where the connection test would sometimes pass even with invalid credentials